andrewrk/autodoc/README.md

 * add source view links, currently you have to use the keyboard shortcut
 * include struct field names and doc comments in search query matching
 * include function parameter names and doc comments in search query matching
-* markdown: render backtick quoted stuff as code with links
-* scroll to top when clicking fresh link. but don't disrupt the already working scroll history
 * convert TODO comments into roadmap
 * shrink Ast to fit the slices
 * make the search box and nav bar stretch to fit the window
 * redundant search results (search "format")
+* scroll to top when clicking fresh link. but don't disrupt the already working scroll history